 It is eye-opening to compare the 2050 GHGI limit for NYC existing buildings to the limits imposed for new buildings in the Toronto Green Standard and the Zero Emissions Building Plan in Vancouver.
 The Toronto Green Standard has a 2030 limit of 5 kgCO2e/m2/yr and the Vancouver Zero Emissions Building Plan has a 2030 limit of zero kgCO2e/m2/yr; even in 2050 the NYC target is 15 kgCO2e/m2/yr for all existing buildings.
 It is always easier to achieve reductions in new construction, but this comparison also highlights the importance of indirect emissions.

-In Vancouver, the electricity supply is largely from green sources, facilitating near-zero emissions from buildings that electrify their heating and hot water systems (of course, this assumes British Columbia continues to expands the green electricity supply and expand grid capacity with growing electricity demand).
-In Toronto the GHG intensity of the electricity grid is higher than in Vancouver and the climate is more severe, and the GHGI targets for buildings reflect this.
+In Vancouver, the electricity supply is largely from green sources, facilitating near-zero emissions from buildings that electrify their heating and hot water systems (of course, this assumes that British Columbia continues to expands the green electricity supply and expand grid capacity with growing electricity demand).
+In Toronto, the GHG intensity of the electricity grid is higher than in Vancouver and the climate is more severe, and the GHGI targets for buildings reflect this.
 The chart below compares the heating and cooling degree days for Vancouver, Toronto and New York City, as well as the local GHG intensity of electricity in each city.

 While decarbonization of the electricity grid is actually proceeding at a respectable rate in many other jurisdictions, the electricity supply to NYC is still primarily derived from fossil fuels.
-However, in June 2019, state legislators introduced a bill would require the state electricity supply to be 70% renewable by 2030 and 100% renewable by 2040, which would go a long way towards helping buildings in New York City meet their emissions targets.
+However, in June 2019, state legislators introduced a bill that would require the state electricity supply to be 70% renewable by 2030 and 100% renewable by 2040, which would go a long way towards helping buildings in New York City meet their emissions targets.
 Still, there will be considerable challenges to upgrading the local electricity grid within NYC to accommodate considerably higher use of electricity in buildings and transportation.
 There will continue to be a role for other sources and carriers of green energy such as green gas (including biogas and hydrogen) and low carbon heat networks to capture waste heat and tap other local renewable energy sources.

 Decarbonizing the existing Con Edison steam system is a pressing challenge to meet 2030 targets.
 This will be particularly difficult in NYC, where the prospect of shutting down streets to upgrade or replace the vast and aging steam distribution infrastructure is untenable.
 Decarbonizing steam is possible through the use of biogas, biomass, and local waste, but there will be challenges finding sites for local energy generation.